Running the Extension

 Open the extension folder in VSCode

-will opne a debug version of VSCode with the extension
+Once it is loaded pressing f5 will open a debug version of VSCode with the extension

 installed.
 Alternatively, you can open the command palette with either

-on Windows/Linux and search for
+CMD+Shift+P on Mac or CTRL+Shift+P on Windows/Linux and search for

 "Debug: Start Debugging".
 In the original VSCode instance there should now